 Join the text file along your audio files.

-You can also provide those informations directly in your order’s follow email/ticket if you prefer.
+You can also provide that information directly in your order follow-up email/ticket if you prefer.

 They will help to ensure session is set up properly and will allow your technician to enter Metadatas & Credits directly.

 Send your files to your audio technician